robmosys-tum/PapPercComp/README.md

 make sure you add them in the CMakeLists.txt.
 The code was linted with pylint and cpplint respectively.

+### Available Models

+Currently two neural networks are provided.
+To change the network update the launch file and parameters accordingly:
+1. squeezenet.h5
+    - Binary classifier `python ['healthy', 'rotten]`
+    - Trained on a public [Kaggle](https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) dataset
+2. squeezenet_v1.h5
+    - Six class classifier `python ['blotch', 'canker', 'healthy', 'mold', 'rot', 'scab']`
+    - Trained on a private dataset (no licensing) of 2106 images.
+The images were collected from google and contain fruits according to the OpenImages_v6 classes.

 ### Customizing models

 If you want to customize the neural networks you can use the provided squeezenet for classification.
 The file can be run as python3 script.
-Just define the desried classes and create a dataset in the form off:
+Just define the desired classes and create a dataset in the form off:
 ```
 train